 additivETH success stories

 Reference

-Paunovic N et al., Digital light 3D printing of customized bioresorbable airway stents with elastomeric properties, Science Advances, Vol. 7, February 3 2021, DOI: external page10.1126/sciadv.abe9499
+Paunovic N et al., Digital light 3D printing of customized bioresorbable airway stents with elastomeric properties, Science Advances, Vol. 7, February 3 2021, DOI: external page 10.1126/sciadv.abe9499

+additivETH success stories